Thibaulltt/BattTimeWidget/README.md

 Download the files on your computer, and copy the files BattTimeWidget.10s.sh and the 'dependencies' folder into your bitbar widget folder, refresh bitbar and you should be good to go !

 If you cannot install the files, or the bitbzar widget somehow isn't working properly, check you have the permissions to execute the files (`chmod +x BattTimeWidget.10s.sh;chmod +x dependencies/battstat`)

+# Known issues

+`pmset`, the utility on which `battstat` is based, seems not to calculate the time remaining on battery power when the battery percentage is at 100%.

+Pics in just a bit ...